 Together with Dr. Gonzalo Gallardo, Mr. Desmet translated and published Solfėges and Vocalises Op.
 195 by Ferdinando Carulli based on manuscripts of 1822-6.
 It may still be the only tutor intended for guitarists to read, sing and play two lines of music simultaneously.
 The edition is published in 2012 by the Canadian label Production d’Oz.

 “Your playing is beautiful, full of sensibility, I really love your work.”

 Dr. Desmet studied music performance and music pedagogy at the Royal Conservatory in his home country Belgium and graduated with highest distinction for guitar.
 Over the years, Sam had additional training through Master classes and individual lessons with Leo Brouwer, Alvaro Pierri, David Tanenbaum, Denis Azabagic and Thomas Johnson.
 Other major teachers include Yves Storms, Bruce Holzman Johan Fostier and Filip Rathé.

-He currently teaches guitar at Valencia College (FL, Orlando)
+Dr. Desmet currently teaches guitar at Stetson University (FL, Deland)